askmike/gekko/docs/advanced_usage/plugins.md

     2014-01-15 14:31:44 (INFO):    Market price: 5.96
     2014-01-15 14:31:44 (INFO):    Based on market time: 2014-01-15 14:31:01

-### profit simulator (paper trader)
+### Paper trader

-The calculator listens to Gekko's advice and on a sell it will swap all (simulated) currency into (simulated) assets at the current price.
+The paper trader listens to Gekko's advice and on a sell it will swap all (simulated) currency into (simulated) assets at the current price.
 On a buy it will be the other way around.

 Go to the config and configure it like this:

-    // do you want Gekko to calculate the profit of its own advice? config.profitSimulator = {
+    // do you want Gekko to calculate the profit of its own advice? config.paperTrader = {
       enabled: true,
       // report the profit in the currency or the asset?
       reportInCurrency: true,